-Click OK.
+Dimensioning

-Dimensioning Dimensions can be created in drawing views using several tools.
+Dimensions can be created in drawing views using several tools.
 Some dimensions can be related to the dimensions generated in the sketches and features of the model.
 These are driving dimensions.
 Other dimensions are independent of the sketches and features of the model.
 These are driven dimensions.

+Driving Dimensions

-Driving Dimensions Driving dimensions always display the proper values and can be used to change the model.
+Driving dimensions always display the proper values and can be used to change the model.
 The Model Items tool imports the dimensions created in the sketches and features of the model into the drawing.

+Driven Dimensions

-Driven Dimensions Driven dimensions always display the proper values but cannot be used to change the model.
+Driven dimensions always display the proper values but cannot be used to change the model.
 The values of driven dimensions change when the model dimensions change.
 By default, dimensions of this type appear in a different color and are enclosed in parentheses.
-Here are two ways to create driven dimensions: The Smart Dimension tool manually adds model like those in a sketch.
-The DimXpert tool adds dimensions workin position. dimensions to the Introducing: Model Items The Model Items tool assists in adding dimensions to a view or all views using the sketch and feature dimensions of the model.
-Model Items You can import the dimensions for a selected feature or the entire model.
+Here are two ways to create driven dimensions:

+- The Smart Dimension tool manually adds dimensions to the model like those in a sketch. - The DimXpert tool adds dimensions working from a datum position.

+Introducing: Model Items

+The Model Items tool assists in adding dimensions to a view or all views using the sketch and feature dimensions of the model.

+You can import the dimensions for a selected feature or the entire model.
 It also has the capability to select and import different types of dimensions as well as many types of Annotations and Reference Geometry that may exist within the model.
-Source/Destination Source: Selected feature Import items into all views ~ Dimensions ~ Annotations Select all A V CM A M M M M M M M ~ Reference Geometry Select all ~

-- CommandManager: Annotation > Model Items 🏹 - Menu: Insert, Model Items
+- CommandManager: Annotation > Model Items - Menu: Insert, Model Items

-Model items.
+9 Model items.